wookie-fatcat/agility/README.md

 - a Linux virtual machine running on a Windows or Mac computer on your home network
 - an external cloud-based Linux virtual server that you have full access to

+## The Octopus Agile Tariff

 Agility is designed to automatically optimise use of the Octopus Agile electricity tariff.
-This is a highly dynamic tariff whereby the price varies every half-hour throughout the day.
+This is a highly dynamic tariff from the UK energy provider, Octopus.
+Unlike other tariffs, in the Agile Tariff the price of electricity varies every half-hour throughout the day.
 Typically there are very cheap half-hour slots during the night but also sometimes during other times of the day or evening.
+Occasionally, primarily if there's a lot of windy weather, some slots are priced negatively, and you're actually paid for any electricity you use during that slot!

-However, between the peak UK electrictity usage period between 16:00 and 19:00 the slots become extremely expensive.
-The pricing of each half-hour slot will differ from day to day.
+The Agile Tariff isn't all upsides: during the peak UK electrictity usage period between 16:00 and 19:00 the slots become extremely expensive, but Agility will try to ensure you don't fall foul of them!

+The pricing of each Agile half-hour slot will differ from day to day.
 Octopus releases the next day's tariff pricing at around 16:00 each day.
-Agility will automatically fetch this tariff as soon as it becomes available.
+Agility will automatically fetch this new tariff table as soon as Octopus makes it available.

-Agility is primarily designed to save you money during the late Autumn, Winter and early Spring months when your solar panels are typically generating less power than you consume each day and therefore you need to rely on the grid for much or most of your power.
+Agility is primarily designed to save you money during the late Autumn, Winter and early Spring months when your solar panels are typically generating less power than you consume each day and therefore you need to rely on the grid for some or most of your power.
 It does this by automatically and dynamically identifying how much grid power you need throughout the day and night, identifying the cheapest Octopus Agile tariff slots to use to provide that power, and instructing your Solis Inverter to force-charge your battery from the grid during those cheapest slot periods.
+As a result, the vast majority of your household power needs will be provided from what's stored in your batteries rather than being supplied directly from the grid.

 Unlike other systems for optimising use of the Octopus Agile tariff, Agility is completely automatic.
-Once started you should be able to leave it to optimise everything for you.
-Whilst it's still advisable to try to avoid doing anything during the 16:00 to 19:00 peak period that consumes large amounts of power, it's not essential.
-The idea of Agility is that you don't need to change your behaviour around the Agile
+Once started you should be able to leave it to optimise everything for you behind the scenes.

+Whilst it's still advisable
+to try to avoid doing anything during the 16:00 to 19:00 peak period that consumes large amounts of power, it's not essential.
+The idea of Agility is that you don't need to fit your behaviour and power use around the Agile
-tariff: it will learn and adapt to the profile of your typical daily power usage, and make its decisions about when and how much battery charging is required to meet that power usage pattern.
+tariff: Agility will learn and adapt to the profile of your typical daily power usage, and make its decisions about when and how much battery charging is required to meet that power usage pattern so that you almost always have sufficient power in your batteries to meet your needs, charged up at the cheapest possible times.

 It's still interesting to check what Agility has done and the decisions it's made using your SolisCloud App and see the amount of power you've consumed each day and how much (or little!) it's cost on the Octopus App.
+It's actually rather addictive!

 ## How Much Does Agility Cost?